-Investigation and procedural actions will take place in-line with Awarding Organisation policies and JCQ policy and regulations Malpractice Mar24 Revision One FINAL.pdf (jcq.org.uk) and in line with the college staff disciplinary policy.
+Investigation and procedural actions will take place in-line with Awarding Organisation policies and JCQ policy and regulations Malpractice Sep24 FINAL.pdf and in line with the College Staff Disciplinary Policy.

-3.2 Academic Misconduct
+6.2 Academic Misconduct

 All alleged cases of academic impropriety will be investigated thoroughly and where there is evidence of academic misconduct the appropriate action will be taken as detailed below.

 The incident will remain on the student's record and may be noted in any future request for references.